merdandt/a2a_mcp_utint/README.md

             print(event)

     # Cleanup
-    await stocks_exit_stack.aclose()
     await search_exit_stack.aclose()
 ```

 This implementation creates a hierarchical crew where:
-1. The root agent receives the user's query
+1. The shop manager receives the customer's query
 2. It analyzes the query and decides whether to:
    - Handle it directly
-   - Delegate to the stock analysis agent
+   - Delegate to the mechanic agent for technical issues
-   - Delegate to the search agent
+   - Delegate to the supplier agent for parts-related queries
 3. The specialized agents use their respective MCP tools to gather information
-4. The root agent coordinates the responses and provides a final answer to the user
+4. The shop manager coordinates the responses and provides a final answer to the customer

-The crew will automatically delegate tasks to the appropriate agents and provide comprehensive responses combining information from both the stock market and web searches.
+The crew will automatically delegate tasks to the appropriate agents and provide comprehensive responses combining technical diagnosis with parts management information.

 ## Agent2Agent Crew